ToolJet/ToolJet/docs/docs/widgets/modal.md

 # Modal

-Modal widget renders its title  in front of a backdrop component and it blocks interaction with the rest of the application untill closed.
-It can be used to add dialogs to your app for lightboxes, user notifications, etc.
+Modal widget renders its title in front of a backdrop component, and it blocks interaction with the rest of the application until the modal is closed.
+It can be used to add dialog boxes to your app for lightboxes, user notifications, etc.

 <img class="screenshot-full" src="/img/widgets/modal/modal.gif" alt="ToolJet - Widget Reference - Modal" height="420"/>